Topological changes of two-dimensional magnetic textures: Lattice model of coupled itinerant and fixed spins

-where $\bm s_i$ and $n_e$ are the electron spin and number of electrons per site, respectively.
-The last term that gives the spin-transfer torque, is calculated using the quantum mean of the spin operator: $n_e\bm s_i=\langle c_i^\dag \bm \sigma c_i\rangle$.
-At variance to the usual linear response or quasi-adiabatic approximation, leading to a modified Landau-Lifshitz equation \cite{Zhang-2004ve,Thiaville-2005cr,Tatara-2008kx}, we keep the full electron dynamics (\ref{eq:c}) (see \cite{Ohe-2006db} for a related model).
+At variance to the linear response or quasi-adiabatic approximations, leading to a modified Landau-Lifshitz equation,\cite{Zhang-2004ve,Thiaville-2005cr,Tatara-2008kx} we keep the full electron dynamics (\ref{eq:c}) to compute the spin-transfer torque in (\ref{eq:f}) (see Ref.~\onlinecite{Ohe-2006db} for a related model).
+Indeed, the usual approach starts from the spin-current continuity equation (straightforwardly obtained from the Schrödinger equation):